robertkist/qtmodernredux/README.md

 Usage
 -----
-Currently, there is no API documentation, but the included examples in the Git repository should provide a good starting point for using QtModernRedux.
+Currently, there is no API documentation, but the included examples in the Git repository should provide a good starting point for using QtModernRedux6.

 Notes
 -----

 * Windows: Windows places the window-controls (minimize, maximize, close) on the right-hand side, whereas macOS puts them on the left-hand side.
-For Linux, QtModernRedux puts them on the right-hand side by default.
+For Linux, QtModernRedux6 puts them on the right-hand side by default.
 This behaviour can be overridden.
 * Windows, Linux: on some systems it is not possible to resize a fully maximized window.
 This is not a bug.
 * Windows: dragging a styled window between screens with different scaling factors results in unpredictable behavior and may break the theme.
 This is a limitation of Qt and how Windows handles application scaling.
-A work-around may be added in future versions of QtModernRedux.
+A work-around may be added in future versions of QtModernRedux6.
 * MacOS: Titlebar-less windows may briefly display a title-bar before being minimized.
 This is a known limitation of Qt and not a bug.
-* MacOS: Drop shadow: MacOS Big Sur automaticallys add a drop shadow to QtModernRedux windows.
+* MacOS: Drop shadow: MacOS Big Sur automaticallys add a drop shadow to QtModernRedux6 windows.
 Therefore the drop-shadow cannot be controlled or customized on these systems.
 Drop-shadow settings mostly apply to Linux window managers.
 * All Platforms: Code overriding this style-sheet, e.g. by calling widgets' .setStyleSheet() method, can potentially break the theme.
+* A Qt bug prevents moving windows with custom titlebars on Ubuntu 22.04 with Wayland.
+QtModernRedux6 works fine on those systems using the OS native titlebars. (see https://forum.qt.io/topic/142043/pyside6-qmainwindow-move-not-working-on-ubuntu-22-04/7)

 Limitations
 -----------